mjhm/lodash-match-pattern/README.md

 }
 </pre></td></tr></table>

-Any function in `lodash-checkit` is available for use in transforms, along with any function you add via customization.
+Any function in `lodash-checkit` is available for transforms, along with a few [extras](#extras) below and any function you add via customization.
 The functions are applied with the `testValue` as the function's first argument, and additional `|` separated arguments can be specified after the function name.

 Important Note: The transform functions are applied to the test value, NOT the corresponding test pattern.
-In this example we are testing the `joeUser.friends` list.
+In this example we're testing the `joeUser.friends` list.
 So this list is sorted by `email` and the resulting array is tested against the pattern specified in the above array pattern.

 #### Map Pattern Transform Example